'Ignore expiration dates': supermarket chain owner advises eating expired products

 Cereals, rice, oatmeal, pasta and more

 "Smell — A great way to appreciate the freshness of cereals.
 If it smells rancid, don't eat it.
-But there are exceptions, — says Nash. — For example, pasta lasts longer than flour.
+But there are exceptions, — the expert notes. — For example, pasta lasts longer than flour.
 Pasta — it's dry grain, and flour — ground.
-I never found spoiled pasta.
+I have never found spoiled pasta.
 Flour, on the other hand, can go bad.
-You will know that it or, say, rice has deteriorated if it has an unpleasant odor or is discolored. ”
+You will know that it, or say rice, has deteriorated if it has an unpleasant odor or is discolored. "

 Canned food and preservation

 “Everything that is in a tin or glass jar or in a bottle can serve for decades, unless, of course, it is broken or opened.
 If the lid on the jar is swollen or liquid begins to flow out from under it, do not buy or use it.
 If you see a bulge on the jar, if it is broken or dented, it usually means that the contents have deteriorated. ” — explains Nash.

 The freshness of chips and nuts can also be judged by their smell and taste.
 “Take corn chips for example.
 The consumer recognizes when they are spoiled by the characteristic smell emanating from them ”, — he specified.

 If perishable products expire, cook them

 Unlike other products, meat and dairy products have an expiration date that you should not ignore.
 Therefore, if these products expire in your refrigerator, cook them so that they last longer.
 Nash says, "I like to call it expiration date."